datastax/terraform-provider-astra/README.md

 # Terraform Provider for Astra

 [Astra](https://astra.datastax.com/) is the DataStax (serverless) service platform for Apache Cassandra and Apache Pulsar.
+[Complete API documentation](https://registry.terraform.io/providers/datastax/astra/latest/docs) for this terraform provider is available in the Terrfarm provider registry.

 ## Prerequisites